SASUKE38/TMLGen/README.md

 Additionally, you may select the timeline data to use manually.
 The definitions below detail the data the tool uses.

 ### Game Data Paths
+You will be prompted to enter the paths below the first time you run the program.

 - Unpacked Data Directory: Top level of unpacked game data as unpacked by the Baldur's Gate 3 Modder's Multitool.
 Likely called UnpackedData.
 [This article](https://github.com/ShinyHobo/BG3-Modders-Multitool/wiki/Unpacking-Game-Files) offers more information on how to unpack the game files if you haven't done so already.
 - Game Data Directory: Contains the .pak files the game uses and is only used when setting the tool to override timelines.
 The path likely ends with Baldurs Gate 3\Data.